just1689/kubernetes-warm-images/README.md

 ### Changing the namespaces

-Modify the `values.yaml` file for multiple namespaces by separating them with spaces
+Modify the `values.yaml` file for multiple namespaces by separating them with spaces in the field `list.spaces`

 ```yaml
 list.spaces: ns1 default ns2